kontent-ai/gatsby-packages/packages/gatsby-source-kontent/docs/GATSBY-CLOUD.md

 Select **Create new Webhook**.

 Name the webhook and paste the Preview webhook copied from the Gatsby Cloud Dashboard to URL address.

+> Following webhook triggers are currently available via [API](https://docs.kontent.ai/reference/management-api-v2#operation/add-a-webhook) (use `preview_delivery_api_content_changes` as trigers section and `uspert` + `archive` as operations).
+The UI and documentation is about to be released in the next iteration.
+(The UI is currently available on QA environment)

 And select only triggers in section "DELIVERY PREVIEW API TRIGGERS"